William Caley: University of Michigan

-Later years
+Later life

 Caley returned to Colorado after receiving his law degree.
 At the time of the 1900 United States census, he was living in the Cripple Creek District at Victor, Colorado, where he was employed as an attorney.
 He was at that time in a law partnership known as Binner & Caley.
 He also played on the Victor football team in 1900.
 In 1902, Caley was practicing law in Denver.
 That same year, he received a patent for an automatic safety device for passenger-carrying cars.

 By 1903, Caley had moved to Littleton where he operated a grocery store at 305 West Main Street.
 From 1908 to 1909, he served as Littleton's city attorney.
 He also served for a time as the Arapahoe County Attorney and practiced law in Littleton during the 1910s.
 He was married to Emaline J. Henes.

 Caley was also involved in football coaching.
 He was hired in 1903 as the football coach at Colorado Agricultural College (now known as Colorado State University).

 Caley also owned interests in mines.
 He died in January 1918 at the Cash Entry mine in Los Cerillos, Santa Fe County, New Mexico, when he became caught in an engine belt and was "torn to pieces."